DanisAlukaev/Big-Data/Lab05/README.md

 $ javac -cp $(hadoop classpath) WordCount.java
 $ jar -cvf WordCount.jar WordCount*.class
 ```
-However, each version is already compiled, see the `Compiled` derictory.
+However, each version is already compiled, see the `Compiled` directory.

 Run jobs:
 Move files for necessary version to `/home/vagrant/` directory, and run the following command.